twosixlabs/ultrazed_dev/README.md

 6. Login as zynqmp, then switch to root with su.
 7. Switch to /root and image the eMMC with the wrtie eMMC script: './wr_mmc.sh --dev /dev/mmcblk0'
 8. Power off and configure your Ultrazed SOM to boot from eMMC
 9. Power on.
-The system should now boot form the eMMC
+The system should now boot from the eMMC